 - IBM offers group discounts.
 Ask IBM HR about this.

 An independent financial advisor can help you see what is wise for you.
-They can advise you whether it is best to set aside extra money or whether other measures would be more beneficial.
+They can advise you whether it is best to put aside extra money or whether other measures would be more beneficial.
 Which measures are best for you depends on your personal situation.
-How do you find a good financial advisor?
-Then look here.